 You can...You cannot...

 Purchase using savings: You may have enough savings to buy a share in a property but, not enough to buy on the open market.
 If so, if you can sustain the monthly payments in the long term, you may be able to buy a shared ownership property.
 It’s worth noting; if you are able to obtain a mortgage as well, you must do so.
-This is because Homes England, our funder, insist you maximise the share you purchase so long as it is affordable for you.
+This is because you need to maximise the share you purchase so long as it is affordable for you.
 If you are unable to obtain a mortgage but have enough cash to purchase at the minimum share, then you may be able to purchase your share solely with cash.
 You will need to have saved a lot of your own money to be able to do this.
 Alternatively, you may have inherited a sum of money or you may have even had a small lottery win!Purchase if you can afford to buy a home on the open market: You may have enough savings to buy a property which is suitable to your needs, outright on the open market.
 This may occur if you have saved up enough money over the years, you may have inherited a sum of money, a lottery win or perhaps a combination.
 If so, unfortunately you will be unable to buy through shared ownership.
 The reason for this is that to be eligible for shared ownership you must not be able to afford to buy on the open market as this goes against the purpose of the scheme.

 Purchase using the sale proceeds from another property: You may currently be selling your house, from the sale you may come away with some capital but perhaps not enough to buy on the open market.
 If so, as long as we calculate that the monthly payments are sustainable, you may be able to buy using the proceeds of sale of that property.
 Again, if you are able to obtain a mortgage as well, you must do so.Purchase if you are able to buy a home suitable for your needs on the open market: You may be currently be selling your house, in the sale you may come away with some capital.
 Although the amount you receive may mean that you are unable to buy a similar sized property, you may be able to purchase a smaller property on the open market which is still suitable to your needs.
 If this is the case you will not be able to purchase a home through shared ownership.
 Again, the reason for this is that to be eligible for shared ownership you must not be able to afford to buy a suitable home on the open market as this goes against the purpose of the scheme.